radishmouse/database-model-exercise/README.md

 # Description

+- Fork this repo and send a PR for feedback!

 ## GroceryList

-- Fork this repo and create a branch for your grocery list app.
+- Create a branch for your grocery list app.

 - Set up a groceries database
 - Add a table for `groceryitems` with the following columns